lostb1t/replex/README.md

 - hero rows on Android devices dont load more content. so hero rows have a maximum of 100 items on Android.
 - when include_watched is false a maximum item limit per library is opposed of 250 items.
 So if you have a mixed row of 2 libraries the max results of that row will be 500 items.
 - disable_user_state: For movies this works in the webapp.
-Shows however work accross clients
+Shows work accross clients